 Who can see my account?

 You may authorize online access to your statement for one or two additional people (for example, parents).
 To authorize, go to your MyUW tuition statement and use the Information Release Authorization link.
 If you do not authorize access, only you can see your account.

-The University of Washington helps make your university education affordable by providing financial assistance in a number of areas — from grants and loans to scholarships and work-study opportunities.
+The UW can help make your education affordable by providing financial assistance — from grants and loans to scholarships and work-study opportunities.
 Visit the financial aid website to learn more.

 International students in the U.S. with an F-1 visa or any other type of non-immigrant visa are not eligible for financial aid.

 To be considered for all types of financial aid, U.S. students must submit the Free Application for Federal Student Aid (FAFSA).
 For undocumented students living in Washington, please use the Washington Application for State Financial Aid (WASFA).

 January 15 is the financial aid priority date for new and continuing students.
 Apply now if you haven’t already.

 You’ll receive an email to your UW email account if you are eligible for aid.
 It will refer you to your MyUW portal where you can review the details of your award (the types and amount of financial aid for which you qualify).

 If you receive a “Notice of Preliminary Award” (an estimate of your eligibility for aid) you may accept this initial award; however, we’ll complete the review of information you provided on your FAFSA before your award can be confirmed.
 If you receive a “Notice of Award,” then your application has been reviewed and your eligibility confirmed.
 You must accept your award online in your MyUW portal by the date indicated to reserve your aid.
 For more information visit the Student Financial Aid website.

 The Office of Merit Scholarships, Fellowships & Awards (OMSFA) helps UW undergraduates develop the skills and personal insights necessary to pursue scholarships appropriate to their goals.
 OMSFA: